Modern Minimal Perfect Hashing: A Survey: Perfect Hashing through Brute-Force

 PHOBIC uses partitioning as a key design feature.
-In particular, it uses small partitions (of about $2000-3000$ keys), differently from PTHash-HEM.
+In particular, it uses small partitions (of about 2000--3000 keys), differently from PTHash-HEM.
 Small partitions lead to better cache locality since the bitmap used by the search is small and accesses are more localized in memory.
 Small partitions also enable efficient GPU acceleration.
-Since small partitions are created, PHOBIC relies on a additive displacement function and computes $v_i = s_i \cdot P + d_i$ where $s_i$ is a seed for the bucket $B_i$, $P$ is the size of the partition, and $d_i \in [P]$ is the displacement value.
+Since small partitions are created, it might be impossible to place keys without collisions using the XOR-based search.
+PHOBIC therefore relies on an additive displacement function and computes $v_i = s_i \cdot P + d_i$ where $s_i$ is a seed for the bucket $B_i$, $P$ is the size of the partition, and $d_i \in [P]$ is the displacement value.
 The hash value of a key $x$, relative to the partition size $P$, is then $(h(x,s_i) + d_i) \bmod P$.
 This is similar to the function computed by FCH, but the seed $s_i$ is not necessarily restricted in $\{0,1\}$: if no displacement $d_i \in [P]$ works for the bucket $B_i$, the seed $s_i$ is incremented (and all the keys of the bucket hashed again), and the search for a new $d_i$ continues.
 The pair $(s_i,d_i)$ is computed from $v_i$ as follows: $s_i = \lfloor v_i/P \rfloor$ because $d_i < P$, and clearly $d_i = v_i \bmod P$.
-Another contribution of PHOBIC is \emph{interleaved coding} of the values $\{v_i\}$ given that, as pointed out before, they do not follow the same exact distribution.
-By allocating the same number of bucket for each partition, it follows that the values for the $j$-th buckets from all partitions are drawn from the same distribution.
-This allows to tune a specific compressor to encode all those values together.
-Instead of storing all the values sequentially, $t$ encoders store values for the corresponding $j$-th bucket across all partitions.
-This method is a natural extension of the \emph{front-back} compression strategy introduced by PTHash to $t$ compressors (not just 2), and makes PHOBIC more space-efficient than PTHash (saving up to $0.17$ bits/key) while still having the same construction and query throughput.
+Another contribution of PHOBIC is \emph{interleaved coding} which exploits that the values of the $j$-th buckets of all partitions have approximately the same distribution.
+This is a natural generalization of the \emph{front-back} compression strategy of PTHash and gives PHOBIC a slight space advantage over PTHash without significantly compromising query time.